Sabarimala Temple: Transport

-KSRTC Busses are available to various places across Kerala including Chengannur, Kottayam Railway stations.
+KSRTC Busses are available to various places across Kerala including Chengannur, Thiruvalla & Kottayam Railway stations.

 Air

 The nearest airports are Thiruvananthapuram International Airport (170 km south) and Cochin International Airport (160 km northwest).
 The state government has also approved the construction of the greenfield Sabarimala Greenfield Airport (50 km west) close to the Sabarimala shrine.

 Railway

 The nearest railway station is Chengannur known as the Gateway of Sabarimala.
 (85 km west), (87 km west) (96 km northwest) are some of the closest accessible railway stations from Sabarimala.

-The Sabari Express train, which stops at nearby stations like Chengannur, Thiruvalla and Kottayam, is frequented by devotees of this temple.
-During the peak season, the train is full of devotees looking to travel to the temple.
+If the train is via Shengottai - Kollam route, Punalur (101 km will be the nearest station.

 Road and bus

 Special buses are arranged from different parts of the state to provide transportation to Kerala in anticipation of the yearly Mandala and Makaravilakku poojas performed at the temple dedicated to Lord Ayyappa Swamy.

 Ropeway

 Sabarimala Ropeway, proposed project conceived in 2011, received impetus for construction when National Board for Wildlife (NBWL) of India granted the forests and environmental approval in August 2025.